-Step Action 1 Bring the Patcher I to temperature as preparation to drain the material tank below the mixer shaft level.
-2 Drain material until the level is below the mixer shaft so material will not leak out during replacement. Ć WARNING The material in the material tank is extremely hot.
-Bodily contact with hot material can cause severe burns.
-The high operating temperatures of this machine and the material it contains require that protective clothing, gloves, hard-soled shoes, and safety glasses or a face shield be worn at all times by operators of the machine.
-3 Set the hot oil temperature to 150 degrees, and let it cool down to that temperature.
+Table 6-10 Adjusting and Replacing Mixer Shaft Packing Step Action 1 Bring the Patcher II to temperature as preparation to drain the material tank below the mixer shaft level.
+2 Drain material until the level is below the mixer shaft so material will not leak out during replacement.
+WARNING The material in the material tank is extremely hot.
+Bodily contact with hot material can cause severe burns. ii 4 The high operating temperatures of this machine and the material it contains require that protective clothing, gloves, hard-soled shoes, and safety glasses or a face shield be worn at all times by operators of the machine.
+3 Set the heat transfer oil temperature to 150 degrees, and let it cool down to that temperature.
 4 Start with the back seal area first on the back of the machine.
-You will have to unbolt the bearing support tube, loosen the set screw on the bearing, and slide the bearing and support tube off the back of the machine.
+You will have to unbolt the bearing, loosen the set screw on the bearing, and slide the bearing off the back of the machine.
 5 Remove the 4 nuts that hold each packing gland assembly in place, and pull the packing gland assembly off of the shaft.
-6 Cut the rope seal to 9" long.
-Wrap the new packing seal around the shaft with the seam at least 90° from the existing seam seal and push it into the seal cup.
+6 Cut the rope seal to 10.25" long.
+Wrap the new packing seal around the shaft with the seam at least 90° from of the existing seam seal and push it into the seal cup.
 You can use the packing gland assembly to help push it in.
-When the machine is new, it has four of the 9" wraps in each seal area.
+When the machine is new, it has four of the 10.25" wraps in each seal area.
 7 Align the packing gland assembly with the studs, and slide it into place.
 Tighten down the 4 nuts in a cross pattern until they are reasonably tight.
-8 Re-install the bearing and support assembly, and tighten the mounting bolts and set screw.
-9 Go to the front of the machine, and loosen the packing gland assembly nuts, and slide the gland towards the bearing.
+8 Re-install the bearing, and tighten the mounting bolts and set screw.
+9 Go to the front of the machine, unbolt and slide the bearing back and loosen the packing gland assembly nuts.
+Then slide the gland towards the bearing.
 10 Wrap the new packing seal around the shaft, and push it into the cup as you did before.
 11 Align the packing gland assembly with the studs, and slide it into place.
 Tighten down the 4 nuts in a cross pattern until they are reasonably tight.
+Then slide the bearing back into place and tighten the mounting bolts and set screws.
 12 Heat up and use the machine as normal.
 You may need to tighten the packing gland assembly nuts after some use, or if they weren't tightened enough after replacement.
 There should not be any material leaking from the packing seal area.
 13 Run the mixer shaft and check for any leaking.
 If it leaks, you need to tighten the nuts in a cross pattern until the leaking stops.
 Make sure not to over tighten the packing or premature wear of the shaft could result.